robertzwierzycki/BI_real_estate/README.md

 	5. ETL Process Implementation
 	6. Developing BI dashboards

-*This project was created by: Tomasz Wierciński and Robert Zwierzycki*
+*This project was created by: Robert Zwierzycki and Tomasz Wierciński*